![]() |

 The Dominican Republic's Caribbean Coast boasts miles of beautiful coastline.
 Here discerning travelers will find a variety of tourist resorts.
 Juan Dolio and Casa de Campo have sprung up in previously uninhabited areas, near beautiful sandy beaches.
 Luxurious resorts have also been built in the centre of typical Dominican villages, alongside modest Creole cottages, as in Boca Chica and Bayahibe.

 The Dominican Republic's eastern point, known as Punta Cana, is characterized by an almost unbroken succession of sugar-cane fields and orange groves.
 Most travellers come to this region for its beaches, among the most beautiful in the country, if not the whole Caribbean.
-For over a decade now, the once nearly uninhabited northeastern shore of the Dominican Republic, known as the Coconut Coast, has become a major holiday destination.
-Most developers have followed the same general plan, building grand luxury hotels on large properties, at the edge of breathtaking and completely isolated beaches.

 For golfers there is an abundance of fine courses.
 Some say that the Pete Dye architected Teeth of the Dog course at Casa de Campo near La Romana is one of the greatest in the world.
 There a more than a dozen more fine golf courses accessible from tourist areas of Punta Cana, Puerto Plata and Juan Dolio, and from Santo Domingo.